Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Introduction

 With the rapid development of advanced sensors, wireless communication, and artificial intelligence, it is envisioned that automated vehicles (AVs) will play a significant role in future intelligent transportation systems.
 Ultimately, the fully automated environment would be realized to significantly mitigate congestion and ensure safety in general urban networks \citep{wadud2016help}.
 Therefore, it is essential for public agencies ({\em e.g.}, Transport Department) and private sectors ({\em e.g.}, Transportation Network Companies) to understand the network-wide effects of AVs in the fully automated environment and to develop effective management and control schemes for AVs.
 However, recent studies mainly focus on the microscopic behaviors of AVs, while studies on the spatio-temporal effects of AVs in networked traffic dynamics are still lacking \citep{YU2021103101}.

 Among various traffic network models, system optimal dynamic traffic assignment (SO-DTA) quantifies the best possible performance of a traffic network given the dynamic network demand and supply.
-Both the optimal objective function ({\em i.e.}, the total travel time) and the optimal solution ({\em i.e.}, network dynamics under SO-DTA) could benchmark different traffic operation and management strategies and provide policy implications for decision-makers.
+Both the optimal objective function ({\em i.e.}, the total travel time) and the optimal solution ({\em i.e.}, path flow and link flow) could benchmark different traffic operation and management strategies and provide policy implications for decision-makers.
 Additionally, it is practical to control all the AVs to achieve SO-DTA under fully automated environments \citep{nguyen2021system}.

-In this paper, we consider the headway control of AVs, in addition to the travelers' behaviors ({\em e.g.}, route and departure time choices).
+In this paper, we consider the headway control of AVs, in addition to the travelers' behaviors ({\em e.g.}, route and departure time choices) for SO-DTA.
 That is, AVs can decide the headway between each other according to the mobility and safety requirements of each road segment \citep{hatipoglu1996longitudinal}.
 In particular, headway refers to the time headway throughout the paper.
 Existing studies have shown that different headway settings of AVs could affect the fundamental diagrams of each road \citep{ZHOU2020102614, GONG2016314}, hence affecting the solutions of SO-DTA.
 However, most current studies are at a microscopic level, while how the AV headway control could affect the network-wide SO-DTA is still an open question.